BEHAVIORAL THREAT ASSESSMENT AND MANAGEMENT

 Systemic, Collaborative Threat Assessment

-This one- or two-day training focuses on building a sustainable, community-based threat assessment system composed of site-based Level 1 teams and a community-based Level 2 team.
-The Level 1 teams should include school administrators, counselors, and school resource officers.
+This one- or two-day training focuses on building a sustainable, community-based threat assessment system composed of school site-based Level 1 teams and a community-based Level 2 team.
+The Level 1 teams should include school administrators, school-based mental health professionals, and school resource officers.
 The Level 2 team should include district-level administrators and mental health and assessment practitioners, administrators, and practitioners from community mental health services, representatives from juvenile services and law enforcement, and other community agencies available to support the team.
 The training provides the following:

 A review of the basic concepts of threat assessment